darrenzheng24/darrenzheng24.github.io/content/about/_index.md

 readingtime: false
 ---
 ## About Darren Zheng
 Hello there :wave:!
 I'm Darren Zheng (he/him), a recent graduate from the University of Pennsylvania (Class of 2025).
-My primary mathematical interests are in low-dimensional topology, geometric analysis and geometric measure theory.
+My primary mathematical interests are in low-dimensional topology, geometric analysis, and geometric measure theory.
+I enjoy participating in mathematical communities, hoping to make them more approachable and inclusive.

 ## What You Will Find Here